ganbarodigital/go_scriptish/README.md

 `pipeline.Err`        | Golang errors
 `pipeline.StatusCode` | an integer representing what happened.
 Normally 0 for success

-When the pipeline has executed, you can call one of [the output functions](#outputs) to find out what happened:
+When the pipeline has executed, you can call one of [the capture methods](#capture-methods) to find out what happened:

 ```go
 result, err := scriptish.NewPipeline(